openvideotech/rsl/readme.md

 - **Contact**: Contact name for the agreement.
 - **Email**: Email address for the contact.
 - **Jurisdiction**: Legal jurisdiction for the agreement, ie which country the agreement is operated from / answerable to.
 Could be country, region or state.
+- **Period**: When does the agreement reset?
+If not set, is assumed to run indefinitely, or until the end date.
+Takes form of '10 transactions', '1 year', '4 weeks', etc, made up of:
+	- A positive integer;
+	- An interval, either 'transaction' sich as per donation, sale or membership; or time period such as day, month, year, etc
+- **Starts**: a starting date for the agreement (YYYY-MM-DD), e.g. 2021-12-31.
+This can be used with Term to match financial reporting periods.
+- **Ends**: an end date, which allows for a fixed period agreement to stop.
 - **Steps**: An array of one or more steps, each including an array of one or more payees.

 ### Steps: